 A markdown is the difference between the original retail price and the reduced price — it’s the devaluation of a product, usually because it’s not selling at the original price.
 A markup is the amount of money added to the wholesale price to obtain the retail price.

-This is a product that can be produced at a low cost in high volume, but still provide each customer with a customized offering.
-Nike’s NIKEID is a prime example of a shoe that can be mass produced but in the specific colors a customer wants.
+This is a product that can be produced at a low cost in high volume, but still provide each customer with a customised offering.
+Nike’s NIKEID is a prime example of a shoe that can be mass produced but in the specific colours a customer wants.

-This is the way a product is displayed in your store that encourages customers to purchase it.
-Merchandising includes embellishments like price, packaging, offers, coupons, and more.
+This is the way a product is displayed in your shop that encourages customers to purchase it.
+Merchandising includes embellishments like price, packaging, offers, vouchers and more.